xand3rrx/pinterestanalyticspro/privacy-policy.md

 We may update this privacy policy periodically.
 Changes will be posted within the extension.

 ## 10. Contact Information
-For privacy concerns, contact us at: [Your Email Address]
+For privacy concerns, contact us at: xand3rr@skiff.com

 ## 11. Compliance
 This extension complies with: